tonysneed/generator-tonysneed-vscode-typescript/README.md

 [![Build Status](https://travis-ci.org/tonysneed/generator-tonysneed-vscode-typescript.svg?branch=master)](https://travis-ci.org/tonysneed/generator-tonysneed-vscode-typescript)
 ## Tony Sneed's Yeoman Generator for TypeScript Projects Using Visual Studio Code

+*NOTE: This generator is designed to work only on Mac OS X or Linux.
+To work on Windows, a number of issues will need to be addressed, including differences in file paths.*

 ### Using the Yeoman Generator

 1. Install **Yeoman**.